SidneyTeodoroJr/Widgets_Flet_Python/README.md

 </br>

  <p>
-  Os Widgets são micro aplicativos que são exibidos na tela de um computador, numa página da web ou num dispositivo móvel.
-Flet oferece uma ampla variedade de widgets para construção de interfaces.
-Neste repositório está alguns dos mais comuns.
+  Widgets are micro applications that are displayed on a computer screen, a web page or a mobile device.
+Flet offers a wide variety of widgets for building interfaces.
+This repository contains some of the most common ones.
  </p>
  </br>